Land Rover series: Santana

-Santana Motor S.A. was a Spanish car manufacturer based in Linares, in the province of Jaén, Spain.
+Santana Motor S.A. was a Spanish car manufacturer based in Linares, Spain.

-The company was founded as "Metalúrgica de Santa Ana, SA" and originally manufactured agricultural equipment.
-The company was set up with a start up of just 3 million pesetas, following a drive by the Spanish government in 1954 who were offering start-up incentives to local businesses to encourage development in the Andalucia region of Southern Spain.
 The company decided to expand beyond its original products line and entered into talks with the Rover car company in 1956 in an attempt to get a licensing agreement to build Land Rover series models in their factory, in a similar way to the Minerva company in Belgium, Tempo in Germany and Morattab company in Iran, all built series Land Rovers under licence.
 An agreement was reached in 1956 and production began in 1958 it was licensed to build Land Rover models.
 The Santana Motor company built series Land Rovers under licence in CKD form (Complete Knocked Down kits); essentially parts were shipped over from the Land Rover factory in Solihull and the Land Rovers were built up from this 'kit' at the Santana factory in Spain.
 From 1968 Santana began to develop its own versions of the Land Rover series models, developing new engines and new models and this close relationship with Land Rover led the company to change its name from "Metalúrgica de Santa Ana, SA" to "Land Rover Santana, SA".
+In 1962 the company became responsible for promoting the Santana and Land Rover brands in Central and South American Markets as well as Africa.
+CKD kits were also supplied to the Moroccan and Costa Rican markets by the company.
+The Santana Motor Company ended its agreement with Land Rover in 1983 but continued to develop its own range of vehicles which remained visually similar to Land Rover's series and Defender range.